netd-tud/riot-exercises/README.md

 with IoT technologies using Linux and RIOT-OS.

-This is a version of https://github.com/inetrg/exercises adapted for the course "Wireless Sensor Networks" at TU Dresden.
+This is a version of https://github.com/inetrg/exercises adapted for the hardware kits used at TU Dresden.

 ## Getting started